Advanced Lighting 1

 - Introduction to the Studio

-9 weeks of 3 hour classes.
-Students should expect to do an extra 6 hours a week of their own work.
+Nine weeks of three-hour classes.
+Students should expect to do an extra six hours a week of their own work.

 - DSLR or Mirrorless camera that enables full manual control.
 A film SLR camera may also be used.